 Attendance: Regular attendance is expected.
 See me for makeup tests or quizzes.
 No makeup tests or quizzes will be given unless prompt arrangements are made (complete before next class).
-Otherwise makeup days are 3/2 or 4/27 (sign up and a university excuse are required).
-Homework problems will be assigned for each chapter and will be discussed in class, but will not be collected for a grade.
+Otherwise makeup days are 2/22 or 4/26 (sign up and a university excuse are required).
+Sapling Learning online homework problems will be assigned for each chapter and may be discussed in class.
 Problems similar to those on the homework will be included on the tests and quizzes.
 Attendance, reading, and working the homework are essential for successful completion of this course.
 Plan on 2 hours out of class work for each hour in class.
 Please seek me out if you want or need help.
-If at all possible should attendance problems arise, contact me before you miss.
+Should attendance problems arise contact me before you miss if at all possible.
 Please be on time and do not disrupt class by coming in late.
 Any student involved in an official school function or an unavoidable commitment to his or her employer can arrange to take an exam at another time than the scheduled time.

 Electronic Device Policy: All cell phones and pagers must be turned to vibrate during class.
 Recording of lectures without the instructor's permission is prohibited.
 During examinations, all electronic devices except calculators must be inaccessible.
 Students MUST BRING A CALCULATOR to class for all lectures and exams.
 Calculators that are part of a cell phone or PDA are not acceptable during an exam or quiz.
+No use of a cellphone is permitted during class.